 The other side of this phenomenon is that the quilts have provided unexpected income to the Gee's Bend community providing better housing, schools, and services.

-Brigitte Cooks concludes that the quilts should be shown in their own context of cultural history and that reclassification of art devalues that original context.
+Brigitte Cooks concludes that the quilts should be shown in their own context of cultural history and that the reclassification of art devalues that original context.

 Your comments are welcome.